 Celebrating Halloween in Paris in 2019

 Adults can have fun too.
 Try dressing up and hitting a Halloween party at one of the city's clubs this year.
-2018 Halloween parties in Paris range from a Halloween party at the Aquarium to costumed dancing at the Nouveau Casino.
-The list is in French, but try not to be daunted-- you can click on the event title for locations and contact details.
-You can also use Google Translate.
+2019 Halloween parties in Paris range from a Halloween party at the Aquarium to costumed dancing at the Nouveau Casino.
+The list is in French, but don't be daunted-- you can always use Google Translate if need be.